 Later this month, Cody will be presenting at the 2017 Sunstone Symposium in Salt Lake City Utah on July the 29th with Bryce Blakenagel of the Naked Mormonism Podcast.
 Bryce and I have put together a research paper regarding evidence that the early Mormon church and it’s founder Joseph Smith were using psychedelic plant medicines as a sacrament.
 Over the next few weeks, we will be releasing more information as well as devoting a podcast episode on this theory, so stay tuned and please join us in Salt Lake City on July the 29th should you find yourself in the area.

-Please consider supporting us on patreon.com/psillyrabbits, or by giving us a five star review on iTunes, Stitcher, or whatever your favorite podcast outlet may be.
+Please consider supporting us on patreon.com/psillyrabbits, or by giving us a five star review on iTunes, Stitcher, Libsyn or whatever your favorite podcast outlet may be.
+If you’re buying something from Amazon anyway, and you click through the links in this sentence, the show gets a small percentage of the total sale.

 Shannon, Benny (2008) Biblical Entheogens: a Speculative Hypothesis